-Once this layer was dry, I switched to the two smaller brushes, and added warmer or cooler gray values to the trees and stones.
-I also added foliage around the main trees and shadow to the left of the stepping stones and tree island.
+Once this layer was dry, I switched to the two smaller brushes and added warmer or cooler gray values to the trees and stones.
+I also added foliage around the main trees and shadows to the left of the stepping stones and tree island.

-I initially thought I would put some very dark foliage detail in the foreground, but acually, once I had the painting resolved this far, decided that I didn't need to, and that doing so would distract the viewer from the water.
+I initially thought I would put some very dark foliage detail in the foreground, but actually, once I had the painting resolved this far, decided that I didn't need to and that doing so would distract the viewer from the water.

 I quit painting when I'm just about happy with the work.
 It then goes up on the wall in my studio, or I might leave it on my lovely scholar's easel, either way, I look at it in passing every day, and gradually things that need altering or resolving further begin to grate on me.
 After a few weeks of this almost passive observation, I take the painting down, make any obvious alterations, then put it back on display.

 I allow myself two alterations and no more.
 If the painting is not resolved after two changes, it stays as it is, warts and all!